Otto Planetta

-Otto Planetta (2 August 1899 – 31 July 1934) was an Austrian National Socialist who assassinated the Chancellor of Austria, Engelbert Dollfuss, during the July Putsch in 1934.
+Otto Planetta (2 August 1899 – 31 July 1934) was an Austrian National Socialist who was one of the two triggermen in the murder of Chancellor of Austria, Engelbert Dollfuss, during the July Putsch in 1934.

 Biography

 Planetta was born into a Catholic family in Vyškov, Austria-Hungary (now the Czech Republic) in 1899.
 In 1916 he volunteered for military service in the Austro-Hungarian Army.
 After the collapse of Austria-Hungary in 1918 at the end of World War I, he joined the Volkswehr, then the Gendarmerie as well as the Bundesheer, the successor of the Volkswehr after 1920.
 His last military rank was that of staff sergeant.
 By trade he was a retail salesman.
 At the time of his death he was married but had no children and lived on Laxenburger Street in Favoriten, the 10th district of Vienna.

 In 1930, Planetta joined the Nazi Party (member number 300,772) and, together with Fridolin Glass and Franz Holzweber, founded the "German Soldiers' League for the Registration of National Socialists in the Austrian Federal Army".
 In 1933, after being discharged from the Bundesheer for being a Nazi sympathizer, Planetta played a leading role in the formation of SS Standarte 89 (later SS-Standarte 89 "Holzweber"), which was created under the direct orders of Adolf Hitler to be a group of shock troops designed to create chaos on the streets of Austria.

 On 25 July 1934, at the beginning of the July Putsch, a failed coup attempt by Austrian Nazis, Planetta fired one of two fatal shots at Austrian Chancellor Engelbert Dollfuss.
 On 30 July, a military tribunal tried Planetta and his accomplice, Franz Holzweber, for murder and high treason.
 The trial ended on 31 July.
 While giving evidence, Planetta said he fired at Dollfuß, but did not know who he was, since the room was dark.
-While Dollfuß was less than 1.52 m tall, Planetta claimed to have seen a big man in the room, whom he ordered to put his hands in the air.
+Despite Dollfuß being less than 1.52 m tall, Planetta claimed to have seen a big man in the room, whom he ordered to put his hands in the air.

 "I felt my revolver arm touched, and then saw an other man fall to the floor.
 It was the Chancellor.
 I vainly tried to get a doctor."

 In response to Planetta's telling of what happened, the presiding judge, Albert Oberweger, replied "Your story is too stupid to be believed."
 At the end of the trial, Planetta, with tears in his eyes, maintained that he had killed Dollfuss by accident.